axpaul/argos-smd-uart-python/README.md

 # Python Demonstrator – Arribada Argos SMD Module

+## Acknowledgements

+This demonstrator was developed at the **CNES (Centre National d'Études Spatiales)** – the French Space Agency – as part of internal testing and prototyping activities involving the **Arribada Argos SMD module**.

+Although developed within CNES, this project is released as **open source** for the benefit of the scientific, maker, and educational communities.
+Feel free to contribute, adapt, and extend it.

+> © 2025 CNES – Open source under MIT License.

 ## Overview

 This project provides a Python-based script to test, configure, and communicate with the **Argos SMD module** developed by **Arribada Initiative**.